Showing posts with label duck. Show all posts

 In his bucket were two claws, two potatoes, and a small corn.

-When we arrived home, hubby sent Joe’s a complaint email and they apologized and sent him a $30 gift card with no expiration date on it to compensate his meal.
+When we arrived home, Hubby sent Joe a complaint email, and they apologized and sent him a $30 gift card with no expiration date to compensate for his meal.

 1-Crab, Dungeness $24.49